Sevillanojr3/HPC/README.md

 The script will:
 - Test matrix sizes: 500x500, 5000x5000, 50000x50000, and 100000x100000
 - Test thread configurations: 1, 2, 4, 8, and 16 threads
-- Compare sequential, OpenMP, and CUDA implementations
+- Compare sequential, OpenMP, MPI, and CUDA implementations
 - Generate speedup tables and graphs

 Results will be saved in the `results/` directory: